 Last month, I wrote about centre of gravity and its application to different types of manual wheelchairs.
 This month, I would like to address an important consideration related to centre of gravity when prescribing standard wheelchairs.

 Recall from last month’s article that a custom folding wheelchair has the ability to alter the forward/rearward placement of the rear wheels, which effects the weight distribution between the front casters and the rear wheels.
 Optimizing the forward position of the rear wheels helps to reduce the rolling resistance and improve the maneuverability of the wheelchair.
-Please refer to my previous article, Centre of Gravity and Manual Wheelchairs, found at here, if you would like more information on this.
+Please refer to my previous article, Centre of Gravity and Manual Wheelchairs, found here, if you would like more information on this.

 Sometimes, a person may not qualify for funding for a custom folding wheelchair and we need to consider the seating and wheelchair configuration for a standard wheelchair for that person.
 Again recall from last month’s article that for a standard wheelchair, the rear wheel is in a rearward position relative to the frame.
 While this position provides for rearward stability, it increases rolling resistance and the strength and effort required to propel a wheelchair.
 Now it becomes even more important to consider the seating components, specifically the back support, and its possible effect on the weight distribution between the rear wheel and the front caster.